See Ya 'Round

-See Ya 'Round is the ninth and final studio album by New Zealand's premier new wave band, Split Enz, and was released in 1984, following the departure of founding member Tim Finn, whose solo career had officially taken off the year before.
+See Ya 'Round is the ninth and final studio album by Split Enz.
+It was released in 1984 following the departure of founding member Tim Finn, whose solo career had officially taken off the year before.
 Remaining songwriter Neil Finn, claiming to be a little daunted by the prospect of leading his older brother's band, subsequently announced that this would be the final Split Enz studio recording.
 Since he only had an EP's worth of material ready, the record was filled out by lightweight, experimental contributions from each of the other band members, as well as "Kia Kaha", which had been previously released as a non-album B-side to "Message to My Girl", the second single from their previous album Conflicting Emotions.
 In interviews, Neil has revealed that the original EP was to have been the first five tracks on the album ("Breakin' My Back" through "Years Go By").

 Neil Finn's demos from this era included an early version of the future Crowded House hit, "Something So Strong" (at this point a ballad), as well as prototypes for "I Walk Away" (known as "Love and Success" and "Your Inspiration"), and "Can't Carry On".
 Tim Finn had also recorded a collection of demos at Sing Sing Studios for the next Enz album, but his departure ensured that they would remain unreleased.